hwangkyh/hwangkyh.github.io/essays/massively-better.md

 ## Kanye, Kim, Daft, and Punk

-I leave you with the fruits of four hours of toiling away at my 13-inch MacBook Pro, an embarrassing amount of time involving changing between the various IntelilJ, HTML and Semantic UI documentation Chrome tabs.
-At the end, I successfully replicated one of my favorite brand’s product webpage, which honestly I would have taken even longer than 240 minutes if I did not use Semantic UI.
+I leave you with the fruits of four hours of toiling away at my 13-inch MacBook Pro, an embarrassing amount of time involving changing between the various IntelliJ, HTML and Semantic UI documentation Chrome tabs.
+At the end, I successfully replicated one of my favorite brand’s product webpage, which honestly I would have taken even longer than ~240 minutes if I did not use Semantic UI.
 Of course it is not perfect, but if I knew how to do it perfectly I would not be here.

 <div class="ui image">
   <img class="ui floated image" align="center" src="../images/ethereal-regalia.png" width="45%">